soda-lab/sept-2020/README.md

 * Jupyter notebook is the best way to communicate the results

 ### Task 2: Network Analytics.
-How can we effective visualise the collaboration network?
-How we can identify communities?
-Highly impactful universities?
-And understand the growth of the network as a time-serries from early 2020?
+How can we effectively visualise the collaboration network?
+How we can identify communities? and how can we explore the growth of the network as a time-serries from early 2020?

 **Recommendations:**